rinrinne/gerrit-rabbitmq-plugin/README.md

 This can publish gerrit events to message queue provided by RabbitMQ.
 Published events are the same as Gerrit stream evnets.

+This plugin works on Gerrit 2.8 or later.

 Build
 ---------------------